Guideline Related to Bank of Canada Oversight Activities Under the Payment Clearing and Settlement Act

 3.6 Compliance and Directives

-The Bank works with designated FMIs to ensure that any concerns related to systemic risk are understood and addressed by the FMI.
-If an FMI is not controlling systemic risk to the Bank’s satisfaction, the PCSA provides powers to the Governor to direct an FMI to take appropriate action.
-If the Governor is of the opinion that systemic risk is being, or is likely to be, inadequately controlled by a designated FMI, he or she may issue a directive in writing to the FMI requiring it to cease and refrain from such actions, or to carry out certain actions within a time frame set by the Governor.
-8 The Governor may also issue a directive to an FMI’s participants with respect to their participation in the FMI if (i) the FMI is not complying with an issued directive; (ii) the FMI has a clearing house located in a foreign jurisdiction; or (iii) the participant(s) actions have resulted in inadequate control of systemic risk in the FMI and those actions are not subject to the rules governing the FMI.
+The Bank works with designated FMIs to ensure that any concerns related to systemic risk or payments system risk are understood and addressed by the FMI.
+If an FMI is not controlling systemic risk or payments system risk to the Bank’s satisfaction, the PCSA provides powers to the Governor to direct an FMI to take appropriate action.
+If the Governor is of the opinion that systemic risk or payments system risk are being, or are likely to be, inadequately controlled by a designated FMI, he or she may issue a directive in writing to the FMI requiring it to cease and refrain from such actions, or to carry out certain actions within a time frame set by the Governor.7 The Governor may also issue a directive to an FMI’s participants with respect to their participation in the FMI if (i) the FMI is not complying with an issued directive; (ii) the FMI has a clearing house located in a foreign jurisdiction; or (iii) the participant(s) actions have resulted in inadequate control of systemic risk or payments system risk in the FMI and those actions are not subject to the rules governing the FMI.

 In the event that an FMI or participant fails to comply with (i) the PCSA; (ii) a directive issued by the Governor; or (iii) a binding agreement entered into with the Bank under the PCSA, the Governor may then apply to a superior court for an order directing the FMI or participant to comply.